How does the man who won two titles in a Target Chip Ganassi Racing car react to the news that his old sponsor is leaving INDYCAR?

 When many think of Zanardi behind the wheel of a Target-branded car, “The Pass” on Bryan Herta at Mazda Raceway Laguna Seca’s famous corkscrew turn on the final lap of the 1996 Toyota Grand Prix of Monterey usually pops into mind.

 Zanardi ambushed Herta with a sensational move going into the three-story downhill left-right corner, diving to the inside from several car lengths back before overshooting the corner and using the inside of the track to make the turn.
-The pair went side-by-side at the exit but Zanardi prevailed and led the next few hundred yards to the flag.
+The pair went side-by-side at the exit but Zanardi prevailed and led the next few hundred years to the flag.

 “It's what stands up as the most significant moment, at least as far as what fans may remember,” Zanardi said.